 Typically, EMHS class reunions are planned by class members; the school facilitates communication among classmates as requested and provides free meeting space at the school if desired.
 This year, EMS will not provide school space for gatherings, and is encouraging class groups to consider gathering during next year’s EMS Homecoming Weekend with other classes, or another time when the pandemic danger has passed.

 A Friday evening Fan Appreciation Meal on the lawn, hosted by the Booster Club, drew more than 375 people last year before the boys varsity soccer game.
 This year, the hope had been to pack the gym for a girls varsity volleyball match after that meal.

-Videos featuring alumni award winners and details on possible music concert and athletic events will be posted in October.
+Videos featuring alumni award winners will be posted in October.
 Read an article about how EMS plans to have every student in the school every day this fall.